Overwatch’s 32 heroes form one of the most iconic casts in recent e-sport history.

 With that out of the way, let’s go ahead and dive into Overwatch’s latest tier list.

 The best heroes in the game.
-They fit in almost any party composition you make, evidenced by the fact that they have a high pick and win rate.
+They fit in almost any party composition you make, which is evidenced by their high pick and win rates.

 These heroes excel in their roles and are always a problem for the opposing team.

 |Moira||Support||Moira’s ability to heal the squad is a must-have in competitive play.
 She has decent mobility and short cooldowns, so it’s easy to justify her being in the top tier. |

 Moira’s potential shines when paired with other supports like Ana and Mercy.

 |Hanzo||Attacker||Hanzo is a versatile hero.
 He has excellent mobility, good damage, and is very rewarding for players who master him.
 Hanzo also excels in scouting areas because of his sonic arrows.|

 |Wrecking Ball||Tank||Wrecking Ball just plays differently than any other Overwatch hero.
 It’s the ultimate flex if you manage to pull off stylish plays with him.
 But to do that consistently, he requires a bit of practice to master his skillset.|

 |McCree||Attacker||McCree is way up here in terms of providing much-needed offense for your team.
 His skill set is great for close combat and picking off the other team’s squishier members. |